ycucm/kdd24_marlp/readme.md

+🌊 Stay tuned!
+The 2024 field experiments are still ongoing!

-Stay tuned!
-The full dataset and artifacts will be released right after the trial of Year 2024 is finished!
+☀️ The Full artifacts will be released right after the trial of Year 2024 is finished!